 How active will my child be?

-Most children can lead a normal, active life after treatment for DDH.
+Most children lead a normal, active life after treatment for DDH.

-- Most cases of DDH are diagnosed early and managed with simple, early treatment.
+- Most cases of DDH are found early and improve with simple treatment.

-- Most children have no visible physical disabilities after successful completion of treatment.
+- Most children have no major problems after they finish treatment.

 - Your baby should have regular hip checks by your GP or healthcare worker in the first year of life.

 Commonwealth Government of Australia (2013) Community Care Child Co-operative, Developmental Milestones & the Early Years Learning Framework and the National Quality Standards <https://www.dss.gov.au/sites/default/files/documents/05_2015/development...

 Hart, E., Albright, M., Rebello, G. & Grottkau, B. (2006) Developmental Dysplasia of the Hip – Nursing implications and anticipatory guidance for parents Orthopaedic Nursing 25(2):100-109